Calculation of angular parameters

 println("Среднеквадратическая ошибка для 50 МГц: ", sigma_psi2, " рад")

-Based on the results of calculations, we see: increasing the frequency and signal-to-noise ratio leads to a decrease in the angular error, which confirms the theoretical expectations.
+Based on the calculation results, we see that an increase in frequency and signal-to-noise ratio leads to a decrease in angular error, which confirms theoretical expectations.

-This is critical for satellite communication and navigation systems, where even small angular errors can significantly affect the accuracy of data transmission or positioning.
+This is critically important for satellite communications and navigation systems, where even small angular errors can significantly affect the accuracy of data transmission or positioning.

-Thus, the analysis indicates the need to use high frequencies and provide SNR to maximise accuracy in systems with high angular measurement requirements.
+Thus, the analysis indicates the need to use high frequencies and provide SNR to achieve maximum accuracy in systems with high requirements for angular measurements.